dnotz/DRLND-Project2/README.md

 - The first version contains a single agent.
 - The second version contains 20 identical agents, each with its own copy of the environment.

-We are solving the first agent of the environment with a single agent.
-The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.
+We are solving the second version of the environment with 20 parallel agents.
+The task is episodic, and in order to solve the environment, the agents must get an average score of +30 over 100 consecutive episodes and over all agents.

 ### Getting Started